systemd.journal-fields - Man Page

 The SELinux security context (label) of the process the journal entry originates from.

 The earliest trusted timestamp of the message, if any is known that is different from the reception time of the journal.
-This is the time in microseconds since the epoch UTC, formatted as a decimal string.
+The timestamp is in the CLOCK_REALTIME clock in microseconds, formatted as decimal strings.

 The kernel boot ID for the boot the message was generated in, formatted as a 128-bit hexadecimal string.